Damorgal/Multimodal-Research-experiments/README.md

 # Multimodal Research

-All experiments done for classifying multimodal data.
-These experiments are the results produced by the model in: https://github.com/Damorgal/Biprojection-Multimodal-Transformer
+All experiments were done to classify multimodal data.
+These experiments are the results produced by the model: https://github.com/Damorgal/Biprojection-Multimodal-Transformer

 This includes: